-A new legislative framework for gambling in the Czech Republic was introduced in 2017 and has led to the most fundamental change to the sector since 1990.
+A new legislative framework for gambling in the Czech Republic was introduced in 2017, leading to the most fundamental change to the sector since 1990.

-The Czech Ministry of Finance continued to refine its new gambling regulations throughout 2017, including the introduction of mandatory per-session loss limits for the whole industry.
+In the same year, the Ministry of Finance refined its new gambling regulations, including the introduction of mandatory per-session loss limits for the whole industry.

-As of mid-2020, almost four years after it was initially promised, the Finance Ministry is planning to launch a gambling information monitoring system.
+As of mid-2020, almost four years after it was initially promised, the Finance Ministry announced the launch of a gambling information monitoring system.

 The system includes a register of excluded players, gamblers in material need, bankruptcy debtors, gamblers with a court ban or prescription for protective treatment for addiction as well as the voluntary inclusion of pathological gamblers.

-Tax hikes also came into effect on January 1,2020.
+Operator taxes were last majorly altered on January 1, 2020.
 The Ministry of Finance introduced the tax increases as part of a nine-year strategy undertaken by the Ministry of Health and the National Drug Policy Coordinator, aimed at reducing the availability of addictive substances.

-With the exception of a 35 percent tax on "technical games", the Czech legislative term for gaming machines, all gambling tax rates in the country were previously 23 percent of GGR.
+With the exception of a 35 percent tax on "technical games", the Czech legislative term for gaming machines, all gambling tax rates in the country were previously 23 percent of gross gambling revenue (GGR).

 Under the new taxes betting, totalisator, raffles and small card tournaments rose 2 points to 25 percent.
 Taxes for lotteries, bingo and live games are now set at 30 percent.
 Machine gaming has however remained at 35 percent.